 When we see the Dow Jones tumbling for the last four weeks, we think it will fall into the abyss.
 But will it?

 It could recover faster, or slower.
-The longest recovery I believe took about 16 years.
-But still, if this money is for retirement, and it is 20 or more years away, then you can ride out these fluctuations.
+The longest recovery I believe took about 9 years.
+But still, if this money is for retirement, and it is 10 or more years away, then you may be able to ride out these fluctuations.

 In early 2016, a global stock market correction occurred, due to fears of a slowdown in the Chinese economy.
 Markets dropped by about 15%.
 It recovered in two months.

 Most of us experienced the Great Recession of 2008.
 Global markets tanked by about 40%.
 It recovered in two years.

 Stock market prices go up and down every day because of market forces.
 When a company is doing well, then people are willing to pay more to buy that stock, and the stock price goes up.
 If the company is doing poorer than expected, then people may be willing to sell their stock at a lower price, and the price goes down.
 If investors are worried about the economy, war or any bad news, stocks may go down.